phuonghadao/uow-research2024/README.md

 You can set up this project in a virtual environment, such as [Google Colab](https://colab.research.google.com/) or [Jupyter Notebook](https://jupyter.org/), where you can easily manage dependencies and utilize a GPU for faster processing.
 Both environments allow you to work interactively and are ideal for machine learning projects.

+In this demo, we will create the virtual environment and run the demo in Google Colab.

 ## Project Structure